blibdoolpoolp/StarfieldFiles/README.md.saved.bak.md

 ### Planet Exploration

 * Only need to scan 4 animals and 4 plants (of each species) for a full planet scan
 * Increased scan distance
-* Removes the annoying scanning HUD (the big circle thingy, reticle still visible)
-* Makes scanner scan the whole screen instead of just inside the circle
+* Makes scanner scan the whole screen
 * Makes you able to see resource veins from very far away